danodriscoll/danodriscoll.github.io/content/posts/rough-roadmap.md

 ]
 series = [""]
 +++
-Some thoughts on the direction of model development in early 2024.
+Some thoughts on the direction of model development.
 <!--more-->

+## Nearer-Term

 The model consumes real-world UK economic time-series data ranging from Q1 1974 to the latest available.
-Model development seeks to enhance model agent decision-making that is required to go beyond the latest available time-series.
+Model development seeks to enhance agent decision-making that is required to go beyond the latest available time-series.
 Specifically, the logic of government, central bank, and household(s) with respect to *expenditures*, *interest rate* policy and *asset portfolio* decisions respectively.

-## Accounting and Logic Development
+### Accounting and Logic Development

 **Government Agent**
 - Expand government agent logic to include: